 - Rancho San Rafael Regional Park: One of the largest parks in Reno.
 Over 600 acres of trails, greenery, playground and picnicking.
 If your dog is comfortable with other off-leash dogs, then let your furry friend run around the huge dedicated dog park area.
 During the early days of September, the entire park becomes home to the Great Reno Balloon Races, one of the largest hot air balloon events in the United States.

 Not only does Reno have an incredible range of activities, but it’s also located near many other great places.
 Each area that surrounds Reno has its own unique personality and fun things to do.
-When moving to Reno, you’ll have access to so many wonderful places to explore.
+While living in Reno, you’ll have access to so many wonderful places to explore.
 Here are just a few!

 Often mistaken as a part of Reno, Sparks is actually about half of the area that people consider Reno.
 Notable locations in the Reno-Sparks area include the Nugget Casino, The Outlets at Legends, and the Marina.